f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 The S2B must gather all the reports of the parking violation and elaborate them with an algorithm to highlighting the streets (or the areas) with the highest frequency of violations, or the vehicles that commit the most violations.
 The system will allow only police officers to access some kind of data (e.g. information about a specific vehicle), while more generic data will be available for every user.

 ### Suggest interventions
 The S2B must gather information about accidents that the municipality will provide and cross them with his parking violation reports to generate new data about potentially unsafe area.
-Those potentially unsafe area will be sent to the municipality which will take action.
+Those potentially unsafe areas and the suggestions for possibile interventions (elaborated by an algorithm), will be made available for the municipality's clerks, which may use those suggestion to take actions.

 <a name="2.3"></a>
 ## 2.3.
 User characteristics